andrew/ultimate-awesome/README.md

 - [awesome-switch](https://github.com/perillamint/awesome-switch) - A curated list of awesome things related to Nintendo Switch hacking.
 - [awesome-pest](https://github.com/pest-parser/awesome-pest) - A curated list of resources, projects, and tools using or for the pest parser generator in Rust.
 - [awesome-aws-research](https://github.com/randyridgley/awesome-aws-research) - A curated list of awesome Amazon Web Services (AWS) libraries, open source repos, guides, blogs, and other resources for Academic Researchers new to AWS.
-- [awesome-rcj-soccer](https://github.com/robocup-junior/awesome-rcj-soccer) - A curated list of resources relevant to RoboCupJunior Soccer.
 - [awesome-virtual-reality](https://github.com/vmfunc/awesome-virtual-reality) - 🥕A curated collection of Virtual Reality Resources.
+- [awesome-robot-visual-imitation-learning](https://github.com/ZhihaoAIRobotic/awesome-robot-visual-imitation-learning) - A collection of papers, codes and talks of visual imitation learning/imitation learning from video for robotics.
 - [awesome-ChatGPT](https://github.com/zhoucz97/awesome-ChatGPT) - ChatGPT相关资源汇总.
 - [awesome-lanzarote](https://github.com/zupo/awesome-lanzarote) - Collection of useful bits for digital nomads & expats in Lanzarote.
 - [the-best-email-marketing-services-and-tools-for-marketers](https://github.com/cemhurturk/the-best-email-marketing-services-and-tools-for-marketers) - The best email marketing services and tools help marketers save time and improve their results.